 This parallels how the methodology treats change management.
 Article 8 (CM: Communications) establishes the communications strategy before Level 3 execution begins, because waiting until deployment to start communicating creates the information vacuum that breeds fear and resistance.
 AI governance follows the same logic.
 Waiting until deployment to establish governance creates the decision vacuum that breeds inconsistency and risk.

-Who Owns AI Governance in the Methodology
+Who owns AI governance in the Methodology?

-Governance fails without clear accountability.
+In the Methodology, a single leader holds primary accountability for AI governance, even though many others contribute — because governance fails without clear accountability.
 Research on AI trust maturity found that in many organizations, AI governance is jointly owned, with an average of two leaders sharing responsibility.
 While shared awareness is healthy, shared ownership without clear primary accountability produces the ambiguity that allows governance gaps to persist.2

 In the methodology, AI governance ownership maps to the same organizational chain that governs every other aspect of the transformation: